Learning to Localize Leakage of Cryptographic Sensitive Variables: Abstract

 \section{Abstract}

 While cryptographic algorithms such as the ubiquitous Advanced Encryption Standard (AES) are secure, \textit{physical implementations} of these algorithms in hardware inevitably `leak' sensitive data such as cryptographic keys.
 A particularly insidious form of leakage arises from the fact that hardware consumes power and emits radiation in a manner that is statistically associated with the data it processes and the instructions it executes.
 Supervised deep learning has emerged as a state-of-the-art tool for carrying out \textit{side-channel attacks}, which exploit this leakage by learning to map power/radiation measurements throughout encryption to the sensitive data operated on during that encryption.
 In this work we develop a principled deep learning framework for determining the relative leakage due to measurements recorded at different points in time, in order to inform \textit{defense} against such attacks.
 This information is invaluable to cryptographic hardware designers for understanding \textit{why} their hardware leaks and how they can mitigate it (e.g. by indicating the particular sections of code or electronic components which are responsible).
-Our framework is based on an adversarial game between a family of classifiers trained to estimate the conditional distributions of sensitive data given subsets of measurements, and a budget-constrained noise distribution which probabilistically erases individual measurements to maximize the loss of these classifiers.
-We demonstrate our method's efficacy and ability to overcome limitations of prior work through extensive experimental comparison with 8 baseline methods using 3 evaluation metrics and 6 publicly-available power/EM trace datasets from AES, ECC and RSA implementations.
-We provide an open-source PyTorch implementation of these experiments \codelink.
+Our framework is based on an adversarial game between a classifier trained to estimate the conditional distributions of sensitive data given subsets of measurements, and a budget-constrained noise distribution which probabilistically erases individual measurements to maximize the loss of this classifier.
+We demonstrate our method’s efficacy and ability to overcome limitations of prior work through extensive experimental comparison on 6 publicly-available power/EM trace datasets from AES, ECC and RSA implementations.
+Our PyTorch code is available \href{https://github.com/jimgammell/learning_to_localize_leakage}{here}.